payjoin/payjoin.org/README.md

 ### Try the Demo

+Let's check out a payjoin flow.
+Bob is on the left trying to purchase some jewelry without his peers finding out.
+The merchant's point of sale is on the right.
+Click Bob's screen to scan the QR code and see just how easy it is to payjoin.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2F7BpOmi30JgG6gIaE0T7fL4%2FPayjoin-Designs-Bitcoin-Wallet-UI-Kit-%2526-Design-System%3Fpage-id%3D4263%253A62592%26node-id%3D4954%253A70101%26viewport%3D-4364%252C-2385%252C0.48%26scaling%3Dmin-zoom%26starting-point-node-id%3D4954%253A70101" allowfullscreen></iframe>

 ### How is it private?